 Milton Lloyd has a huge men’s cologne catalogue.
-This is part two of my Milton Lloyd Men Eau De Toilette review.
-The rules are exactly the same.
+This is part two of my Milton Loyd best mens perfume review.
+The rules are precisely the same.
 I have no involvement with the firm and paid for all my products (they are too mean to send me free ones to evaluate!).

-As with the first review I give my instant assessment and then a more measured one after around a weeks worth of use.
-The great fun about cologne is how your attitude to each can change over a relatively short period of time.
+As with the first review, I give my instant assessment and then a more measured one after around a weeks worth of use.
+The great fun about cologne is how your attitude to each can change over a relatively short period.
 I then give my final combined mark.

 They are a real hit and miss brand and have some of the worst smelling scents ever created.
 One is so bad it is clearly produced by a swarm of putrid demons mixing cauldrons of the stuff in the depths of hell.
 They then move on to mix Le Male by Jean Paul Gaultier in the cauldron next door!
 However, their good ones are truly fantastic and so cheap you could purchase the whole back catalogue for a single bottle of Aventus Creed.